-The best cases, covers, and sleeves for your Macbook
+Protect your expensive new laptop with the best Macbook cases

 Booq Taipan Spacesuit 12 ($40)

 Here’s an interesting-looking neoprene sleeve with a honeycomb structure that promises to safeguard your MacBook from damage.
 The interior is seriously plush, and there are two zippers that can open the sleeve all the way round so it can be laid flat.
 You can get this sleeve in gold, gray, or black.
 You get two removable leather zipper pullers to match the sleeve color, and three brightly colored contrasting extras you can use, if you prefer a splash of color.
-This will work well if you want a protective sleeve before you sling your MacBook into a backpack or bag.
+This will work well if you want to place your laptop in a protective sleeve before you sling it into a quality laptop bag.

 Buy one now from:

-Note: Update: Added new entries from Picaso Lab and Tech21.